keicy/clWebappSampleView/README.md

 1. Clone package
 Clone this package in your local with the command `git clone`.

-2. Install json-server in grobal
+2. Install json-server in the grobal
 `npm install json-server -g`

 3. Go to root folder
 `cd path-to-package-root/clWebappSampleView`

+4. Install Packages
+`npm install`

-4. Run server
+5. Run server
 `npm start`
 This command compile \*.jsx files in the ./src/\*\*/ to both ./build/app.js and ./public/js/app.js, and then start up web server.